diamonddelt/aws-solutions-architect-associate-prep/route53/notes.md

 2. A `naked domain name` is otherwise known as a domain name with `no prefix in front` of it i.e. `http://domain-name.com`
 3. A `zone apex` is the same as a `naked domain name`
 4. You can make an `Alias record` for a naked domain name / zone apex.
 You'd typically assign the `Alias target` to a load balancer
+5. In general, you have to choose a `single routing policy/strategy for your Route53 A-records`.
+You `can't mix and match weighted records with latency based routing` records, for example.